Meet The Wealthiest Person In Every US State

 Raymond 'Ray' Dalio is the founder and co-chief investment officer of the investment firm Bridgewater Associates.

-The 65-year-old also wrote a company manual called 'Principles' to share his life and business management principles with his employees.
+The 64-year-old also wrote a company manual called 'Principles' to share his life and business management principles with his employees.

-52-year-old Abigail Johnson is the president of Fidelity Investment's Financial Services, the second-largest U.S. mutual fund company.

 Source: Wealth-X